Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Laughlin quasiholes

 To prepare for our later discussions about bulk tunneling experiments—which is essential for understanding many-anyon FQH fluids in realistic scenarios—we investigate the interactions within a cluster of three Laughlin 1/3 anyons.
 This configuration naturally arises when one electron is removed from the Laughlin 1/3 state.
 Although the three-anyon case is more complex than the two-anyon scenario, it follows a similar trend.
 The total relative angular momentum reflects the extent of the anyon cluster.
 The ground states of both $\hat{V}_3$ and $\hat{V}_5$ in $\mathcal{H_L}$ correspond to a three-anyon cluster with total relative angular momentum $\Delta M = 6$.
 The interacting energy as a function of the total relative angular momentum $\Delta M$ within this anyon cluster is provided in the Supplementary Materials, where finite-size scaling of the interaction energy gaps between $\Delta M = 6$ and its competing states in both cases confirms the stability of $\Delta M = 6$ state in the thermodynamic limit.

+We studied the three-anyon spectrum for both Coulomb and Yukawa potentials with varying screening length $\lambda$.
+In all panels of Figure \ref{fig_l3qh_real}, red crosses mark states in the quasihole CHS, identified via a large-t projection using the model Hamiltonian $\hat{H} = t \hat{V}_1 + \hat{V}_{\text{int}}$, where there exists a finite energy gap between the quasihole manifold and the other higher-energy states.
+They are tracked as $t\rightarrow0$ toward the physical interaction, during which the structure of the QH manifold -- particularly its state counting -- remains unchanged because of its topological nature \cite{HuiLi2008entanglement}.
+Blue plus symbols denote all the other states outside the quasihole manifold, which are not the subject of this paper and won't be further identified.

-The interaction of a three-anyon cluster induced by realistic e-e interactions, including Coulomb and Yukawa interaction with different $\lambda$, is also studied.
-With LLL Coulomb interaction, the three-anyon cluster's lowest energy state is $\Delta M =12$ (Figure \ref{fig_l3qh_real} (a)), indicating a quite loosely bound structure.
-However, the configuration transitions to a more compact cluster with $\Delta M = 6$ as $\lambda$ in the Yukawa potential increases (Figure \ref{fig_l3qh_real} (b)), corresponding to shorter-range electron-electron interactions.
+With LLL Coulomb interaction, the three-anyon cluster's lowest energy state is $\Delta M =12$, indicating a loosely bound structure.
+However, the configuration transitions to a more compact cluster with $\Delta M = 6$ as $\lambda$ in the Yukawa potential increases, corresponding to shorter-range electron-electron interactions.
 This transition is shown by depicting the energy difference between $\Delta M = 6$ ($E_{\Delta M = 6}$) and its competing states $\Delta M = 8$ or $\Delta M = 12$ as a function of $\lambda$ in Figure \ref{fig_l3qh_real} (c). $\Delta M = 6$ gradually becomes the lowest energy state as $\lambda$ increases.
 This aligns with our earlier finding in two-anyon cases that sufficiently short-range interactions dominated by $\hat V_1$ can replicate the effects of the model Hamiltonian Eq.(\ref{eq_model_H}) on the effective anyon interaction.
-It can also be seen from the whole spectrum of the system that the quasihole excitations (red crosses) gradually separate from other states (blue pluses) when increasing the $\lambda$.
+It can also be seen from the whole spectrum of the system that the quasihole excitations (red crosses) gradually separate from other states (blue pluses) when increasing the $\lambda$, since during this process, $\hat{V}_1$ gradually becomes more dominant.
 We estimate the size of the anyon cluster using the first and second moments of their density distribution \cite{Papic2014size}.
 The estimated spatial radius of the lowest-energy anyon cluster is $40\sim 60 \text{nm}$.
-See Supplementary Materials for more details.
+Density for the system under Coulomb e-e interaction indicates long-range correlations and oscillatory structures, while for Yukawa interaction, it has a prominent central peak and mild, smooth oscillations extending toward the edges, reflecting strong short-range binding ~\cite{SM}.